Transportation Master Plan

 We all together need to reduce emissions drastically in the period covered by the Transportation Master Plan, so imagine quantifying emission reductions will be an important part of its development.
 Question: will the Transportation Master Plan quantify transportation-related emissions and expected emission reductions from the various measures that will be proposed, and will these expected emission reductions be compared to national and territorial emission reduction goals?

-freeform99 asked over 1 year agoThere are two considerations for GHG emissions reductions that need to be considered here: project-specific GHG emissions associated with transportation capital project implementation and broad city-wide GHG emissions associated with transportation use.
+freeform99 asked almost 3 years agoThere are two considerations for GHG emissions reductions that need to be considered here: project-specific GHG emissions associated with transportation capital project implementation and broad city-wide GHG emissions associated with transportation use.

 Project-specific GHG emissions